TheV360/VieWS-Love2D/stuff.md

 	2. If the mouse is on the contents, do mouse event.
 4. If mouse not on taskbar or windows, do mouse event on desktop

+## Better:

+Make a function to get what is currently being hovered over.
+Always iterate from front to back, and return when you find it.
+1.

 # How input callbacks work

 See mouse cursor, but replace mouse event with any event.